 How does it work?

 Atera's Patch Management enables you to control all your patches from one central location.
-This is especially important when it comes to Servers as it is recommended to test an update in a staging environment and only after successful testing, to move it over to production.
+This is especially important when it comes to servers, since it's always recommended to initially test an update in a staging environment and only after successful testing, move it over to production.

-The Windows Update service must be enabled in the Task Manager in order for Patch Management to run on Windows.
+The Windows Update service must be enabled in the Service Manager in order for Patch Management to run on Windows.

 Note that in Windows 7, even if you select the Never check for Updates option, Atera still checks and installs patches regardless.